josenunes-econ/josenunes-econ.github.io/index.md

 <details markdown="1">
 <summary>Abstract</summary>

 Evaluating Germany's tuition reforms as a natural experiment, this paper examines the economic and distributional impacts of higher university fees.
 The evidence reveals significant drops in enrollment and shifts in application behavior.
-Applying public economic theory, including efficiency, price elasticity, and equity, the study demonstrates that higher fees yield substantial social costs, making a strong case for public funding to preserve access and capture broader human capital externalities.
+Applying public economic theory, including efficiency, price elasticity, and equity, the analysis demonstrates that higher fees yield substantial social costs, making a strong case for public funding to preserve access and capture broader human capital externalities.

 Grade: 18/20
 </details>